Pearl White: Later years

-At the Pathé movie studio, she met Blanche Rubenstein (later married Claude Auzello) and both travelled to France where White hoped to reboot her acting career.
+At the Pathé movie studio, she met Blanche Rubenstein (who later married Claude Auzello) and both travelled to France, where White hoped to reboot her acting career.
 Influenced by her French friends from Pathé, White was drawn to the Montparnasse Quarter of Paris.
 While living there, she made her last film for her friend, Belgian-born director Edward José, who had directed her in several serials.
 Silent films could be made in any country, and as White was a recognizable star worldwide, she was offered many roles in France.
 She made Terreur (released as The Perils of Paris in the United States), her final film, in France in 1924.
 White returned to the stage in a Montmartre production Tu Perds la Boule.
 In 1925, she accepted an offer to star with comedian Max Wall in the "London Review" at the Lyceum Theatre in London, where she earned $3,000 per week.
 She then retired from performing.